 - It gives relief in symptoms of alcoholism.

-- Its use after delivery, gives new mother strength and energy.
+- Its use after dethe livery, gives new mother strength, and energy.

-- In any urinary disorders, it gives relief in swelling, dryness of urinary system.
+- In any urinary disorders, it gives relief in swelling, dryness of the urinary system.

 - It clears speech.